isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/Parent Support Group.md

 **WhatsApp chat group**

 To help keep you informed and connected, Family@Barker (F@B) has set up a dedicated ACS(BR) Sec 1 2025 Parents WhatsApp chat group.
-You can join by scanning the QR code below or by visiting [https://bit.ly/3BdijgN](https://bit.ly/3BdijgN).
+You can join by visiting [https://bit.ly/3BdijgN](https://bit.ly/3BdijgN).

 This chat group will enable you to:
 * Express interest in becoming a parent volunteer (PV) with F@B.